-The committee consists of executive management and is responsible for the implementation and maintenance of the overall risk management framework in respect of retail credit risk and responsible lending.
+The committee consists of executive management chaired by the Managing Director-Mortgages and is responsible for the implementation and maintenance of the overall risk management framework in respect of retail credit risk and responsible lending.
 It monitors the retail credit risk exposures of the Company and ensures that appropriate systems of internal control are in place to effectively manage retail credit risk.
 The risks associated with the Company's lifetime mortgages are addressed by this committee.